NEET 2025 Major Updates for Medical Aspirants

 Standing waves

-When two sets of a progressive wave of the same type (both longitudinal or both transverse) having the same amplitude and same time period or frequency or wavelength travelling along the same straight line with same speed in opposite directions superimpose, a new set of waves are formed.
+When two sets of progressive waves of the same type (both longitudinal or both transverse) having the same amplitude and same time period or frequency or wavelength traveling along the same straight line with same speed in opposite directions superimpose, a new set of waves are formed.
 These are called stationary waves.

 Some of the characteristics of standing waves :